netizer/relational_mapper/README.md

 ## How to define associations

-'relational-mapper' uses the same relations naming as 'Ruby On Rails`' 'ActiveRecord', which means:
+`relational-mapper` uses the same relations naming as 'Ruby On Rails`' 'ActiveRecord', which means:

 * `posts` `has-many` `attachments` means that `attachments` has `posts_id` column that refers to `id` column of `posts` table and there might be more than one  attachment for one user (hence in response of `find-all` function, `attachments` is an array of hashes)